defgsus/good-github/README.md

 If your submission is accepted, we will be granting GPT-4 access to a limited number of contributors.
-Access will be given to the email address associated with the merged pull request.
+Access will be given to the email address associated with the commits on the merged pull request.

 - [X] I acknowledge that GPT-4 access will only be granted, if applicable, to the email address used for my merged pull request.

-### Limited availability acknowledgement
+### Limited availability acknowledgment

 We know that you might be excited to contribute to OpenAI's mission, help improve our models, and gain access to GPT-4.
-However, due to the requirements mentioned above and high volume of submissions, we will not be able to accept all submissions and thus not grant everyone who opens a PR GPT-4 access.
+However, due to the requirements mentioned above and the high volume of submissions, we will not be able to accept all submissions and thus not grant everyone who opens a PR GPT-4 access.
 We know this is disappointing, but we hope to set the right expectation before you open this PR.

-- [X] I understand that opening a PR, even if it meets the requirements above, does not guarantee the PR will be merged nor GPT-4 access granted.
+- [X] I understand that opening a PR, even if it meets the requirements above, does not guarantee the PR will be merged nor GPT-4 access be granted.

 ### Submit eval

-- [X] I have filled out all required fields in the evals PR form
+- [X] I have filled out all required fields of this form
+- [X] I have used **Git LFS** for the Eval JSON data
-- [x] (Ignore if not submitting code) I have run `pip install pre-commit; pre-commit install` and have verified that `black`, `isort`, and `autoflake` are running when I commit and push
+- [X] (Ignore if not submitting code) I have run `pip install pre-commit; pre-commit install` and have verified that `black`, `isort`, and `autoflake` are running when I commit and push

 Failure to fill out all required fields will result in the PR being closed.

 ### Eval JSON data

 Since we are using Git LFS, we are asking eval submitters to add in as many Eval Samples (at least 5) from their contribution here: